hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Credentials.md

 <q>**Important!** *AdminRequests* cannot be enabled for a Player Credential - you will get an error if you try to do this!</q>

+### Enabling COPPA Compliance

+If you enable a Credential as COPPA compliant, then certain data defined by the Children's Online Privacy Protection Act of 1998 will not be stored on the GameSparks platform.
+Any player with this Credential connecting to the platform will not be allowed to authenticate through a 3rd-party social account.
+Blocking social account authentication for COPPA Credentials in this way ensures no Personally Identifiable Information (PII) will be stored on the platform.

+### Selecting REST Policy

+Select to allow or forbid the Credential to accept REST requests:
+* If you allow REST requests for a Credential, you can specify that an authorization token is or is not required when making REST requests.

 ## System Credentials

 On all games there are five default *System* credentials: